megan-grug/nature-adventure/README.md

 -	**Moqups:**
 Used to create initial wireframes as part of the planning and designing stage.

+-   **Cloudinary:**
+Used to host images and favicons.

 -   **Google Developer Tools:**
 Used to inspect each page and function of the site and to check each element and function at a granular level to ensure it is working as planned.

+-   **Google Maps JavaScript API:**
+Used to provide the maps and location functionality to be used as part of the bird records.

+-   **Google Developer Console:**
+Used to manage the use of the Google Maps JavaScript API.

 -  **Firefox Developre Tools:**
 Used to inspect each page and function of the site and to check each element and function at a granular level to ensure it is working as planned.